larkintuckerllc/aws-architect-associate/3/3.1/README.md

 > AWS Resource Access Manager (AWS RAM) lets you share your resources with any AWS account or through AWS Organizations.
 If you have multiple AWS accounts, you can create resources centrally and use AWS RAM to share those resources with other accounts.

 **note:** A Cloud Guru, normal flow is to share and then accept.
 Can bypass if using AWS organizations.

+* Identity Providers and Federation:

+If you already manage user identities outside of AWS, you can use IAM identity providers instead of creating IAM users in your AWS account.
+With an identity provider (IdP), you can manage your user identities outside of AWS and give these external user identities permissions to use AWS resources in your account.
+This is useful if your organization already has its own identity system, such as a corporate user directory.
+It is also useful if you are creating a mobile app or web application that requires access to AWS resources.

+When you use an IAM identity provider, you don't have to create custom sign-in code or manage your own user identities.
+The IdP provides that for you.
+Your external users sign in through a well-known IdP, such as Login with Amazon, Facebook, or Google.
+You can give those external identities permissions to use AWS resources in your account.
+IAM identity providers help keep your AWS account secure because you don't have to distribute or embed long-term security credentials, such as access keys, in your application.

+To use an IdP, you create an IAM identity provider entity to establish a trust relationship between your AWS account and the IdP.
+IAM supports IdPs that are compatible with OpenID Connect (OIDC) or SAML 2.0 (Security Assertion Markup Language 2.0).
+For more information about using one of these IdPs with AWS, see the following sections:

+**note:** From my Medium article, can then create Roles that can be assumed by identities in the IDP.

+Amazon Cognito Identity Pools (Federated Identities): Amazon Cognito identity pools (federated identities) enable you to create unique identities for your users and federate them with identity providers.
+With an identity pool, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.

+**note:** From my experience.
+Basically automates the selection of IAM Roles.
+Can also be used to store data for identities and be pushed to mobile.